-The basic idea for the formal verification of PWA systems is based on the results in Habets and van Schuppen (2004).
+The basic idea for the formal verification of PWA systems is based on the results in [73].
 Given two adjacent polytopes, it is shown that there exists a trajectory penetrating from one to another in finite time if and only if there exists a vertex on the common facet at which the projection of the vector field on the outer normal of the facet pointing from the first to the latter is strictly positive.
 Moreover, it is proved also that an affine system has a trajectory contained in a full dimensional open polytope for all time if and only if the affine system has an equilibrium inside the polytope.
 Therefore, solving both problems of TCPN reduces to checking nonemptiness of polyhedral sets.

-A fully automated procedure is proposed in Kloetzer et al. (2010) for both problems.
+A fully automated procedure is proposed in [108] for both problems.
 Since the procedure basically reduces to search on a graph, the complexity is dependent on the number of nodes, each node corresponding to a region in the obtained partition.
-Thus, the bottleneck is resulting from an iterative refinement procedure because after each refinement the number of discrete states in the transition system is increasing.
+Thus, the bottleneck is resulting from the refinement procedure because after each refinement the number of discrete states in the transition system is increasing.